ansys/pystk/doc/source/api/ansys/stk/core/vgt/IVectorGeometryToolVectorApoapsis.rst

 IVectorGeometryToolVectorApoapsis
 =================================

-.. py:class:: IVectorGeometryToolVectorApoapsis
+.. py:class:: ansys.stk.core.vgt.IVectorGeometryToolVectorApoapsis

    object

    Vector from the center of the specified central body to the farthest point of an elliptical orbit created from the motion of the specified point.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: IVectorGeometryToolVectorApoapsis

 Overview
 --------